Fukaya categories of blowups: Abouzaid's split-generation criterion

 and a collection of boundary marked points

-\item {\rm(Treed annulus)} If there is at least one marking $z_i$ there is a compactification of the moduli space of marked annuli by allowing {\em stable} nodal annuli: nodal annuli $S$ with no non-trivial infinitesimal automorphisms $0 \neq \varphi \in \aut(S,\ul{z})$.
+We always require that the boundary markings on the outer circle are counterclockwise ordered, while the boundary markings on the inner circle are clockwise ordered. \item {\rm(Treed annulus)} There is a compactification of the moduli space of marked annuli by allowing {\em stable} nodal annuli: nodal annuli $S$ with no non-trivial infinitesimal automorphisms.
 As in the case of stable marked disks, a combinatorial type underlying a stable annulus is a graph $\Gamma$.
-A {\em treed annulus} $C$ is obtained from a nodal annuli by replacing each boundary node $w_e$, $e \in \Edge_{\white,-}(\Gamma)$ by a (possibly broken) tree segment $T_e$ equipped with a length $\ell(e) \in [0,\infty]$, and attaching a semi-infinite treed segment $T_e$ at each boundary marking $z_e$, $e \in \Edge_{\white,\to}(\Gamma)$.
+A {\em treed annulus} $C$ is obtained from a nodal annuli by replacing each boundary node $w_e$, $e \in \Edge_{\white,-}(\Gamma)$ by a segment $T_e$ equipped with a length $\ell(e) \in [0,\infty)$, and attaching a semi-infinite treed segment $T_e$ at each boundary marking $z_e$, $e \in \Edge_{\white,\to}(\Gamma)$.
+We then allow the finite lengths to increase to infinity and the finite edges to break.